now browsing by author

 A master class in how to write a story with multiple narrators and making their voices sound different.
 This book inspired one of my long-time unfinished WIPs that I still hope to finish one day.

-I love the way he manipulated language and used the page to create poems to experienced and not just read.
+I love the way he manipulated language and used the page to create poems meant to be experienced and not just read.
 If that makes sense.
 He also wrote a autobiographical novel called The Enormous Room as well as four plays.
 In case you were interested and didn’t already know.

 Troilus and Criseyde by Geoffrey Chaucer